EricZinda/Perplexity/backlog.md

         - Really it means that any given set has a unique identifier with coll/dist/cuml bitwise options for every variable?
         - When a set is returned, if it can bitwise and with each variable then it is the same solution?
           - Is it really true that there are never more than one disjoint readings of coll or dist or cumul?
 Yes?
+          - I don't think this is true
       - Design:
-        - IF a variable meets, then it tracks which of the modes (maybe more than 1) it is a solution for
+        - (done) IF a variable meets, then it tracks which of the modes (maybe more than 1) it is a solution for
         - IF they all meet, then the collection of modes is a signature that gets returned with the answer
         - IF the signature can only be one set of things, then it becomes open
         - Depends on:
           - Once a group is uniquely one mode it can't transition to another
           - That there are never more than one disjoint readings of coll or dist or cumul.
 Because: a group could happen to get built as uniquely one mode and never find the other because it is disjoint
+          - Also because: We are assuming that if a group is in a single mode, then
         - Problem: VERY much slower
+      - Alternative design:
+        - When we get solution groups back from the stream, they indicate their lineage.
+Any group that came from the group we are tracking is still the same solution???
       - Alternative Design:
         - Loop through each criterion.
 If a value is not yet in that set, the set is not open unless:
            - The criteria has met its lower limit and the upper limit is inf